atlanhq/camelot/docs/dev/contributing.rst

     import cv2; print('OpenCV', cv2.__version__)
     import camelot; print('Camelot', camelot.__version__)

-- Please include the **complete traceback** in your bug report.
+- The complete traceback.
+Just adding the exception message or a part of the traceback won't help us fix your issue sooner.

-- Make sure you include **steps to reproduce the bug**, using code snippets.
+- Steps to reproduce the bug, using code snippets.
 See `Creating and highlighting code blocks`_.

 .. _Creating and highlighting code blocks: https://help.github.com/articles/creating-and-highlighting-code-blocks/

-- Also include a link to the PDF document that you were trying to extract tables from, telling us what you expected the code to do and what actually happened.
+- A link to the PDF document that you were trying to extract tables from, telling us what you expected the code to do and what actually happened.